dreapadoir/pands-problem-sheet/README.md

 ## Week 5 solution
 [weekday.py](weekday.py)

 I used the strftime method from the datetime module to assign the actual weekday to the variable day.
+Since the days of the week don't change, a tuple is a suitable structure to use.
+I created two tuples, one for weekdays and one for the weekend.
+Using an if statement I checked if the value of day is in the weekday tuple first.
+If it is, a string is printed stating what day it is and that it is a weekday.
+If the if statement is false, an elif statements checks if the value of day is in the tuple weekend.
+By default, it should be since the days of the week are a finite set.
+It prints a string saying what day it is and that it is the weekend.

 ### References
 (https://www.delftstack.com/howto/python/python-datetime-day-of-week/)